prestodb/presto/presto-docs/src/main/sphinx/connector/accumulo.rst

 - **Adding columns via ALTER TABLE**: While you cannot add columns via SQL, you can using a tool.
   See the below section on `Adding Columns <#adding-columns>`__ for more.
 - **DELETE**: Deleting rows are not yet implemented for the connector, but you could always use the Accumulo API
-- **Transactions** : Transaction support has not yet been implemented for the connector

 Usage
 ~~~~~